FrankMerin/youtube-dl-GUI/README.md

 ### _Pre-Reqs:_

 youtube-dl - https://github.com/ytdl-org/youtube-dl

 ffmpeg - https://ffmpeg.org/

 #### _Before using for the first time_
 set the below two variables to the correct path.
 The path to your youtube-dl.exe and the output folder you would like.
-(Make sure that your output path includes a \ at the end) default_youtube_dl_path default_output_directory
+(Make sure that your output path includes a \ at the end)

+default_youtube_dl_path

+default_output_directory

 Keep youtube-dl and ffmpeg in the same folder

 #### _Set as windows shortcut:_
-To run this as a shortcut, create a shortcut, set the properties for "Target" to the following...
+To run this as a shortcut, create a shortcut, set the properties for "Target" to the following... (edit the path as needed) C:\Users\{your_python_path}\AppData\Local\Programs\Python\Python310\python.exe C:\Users\{path_to_musictk}\Documents\applet\musictk.py
-C:\Users\{your_python_path}\AppData\Local\Programs\Python\Python310\python.exe C:\Users\{path_to_musictk}\Documents\applet\musictk.py

 #### _Run manually:_